joeabrahamk/chain_cred-Dapp/QUICKSTART.md

-# CChain - Quick Start Guide
+# Chain-Cred - Quick Start Guide

-This is a quick reference for getting CChain up and running.
+This is a quick reference for getting Chain-Cred up and running.

 ## Prerequisites